Ford Modular engine: 5.0 L Coyote

 The Coyote features all new 4 valve DOHC cylinder heads that have shifted the camshafts outboard, which allowed for a compact roller finger follower setup with remote hydraulic valve lash adjusters and improved (raised) intake port geometry.
 The result is an intake port that outflows the Ford GT intake port by 4 percent and the Yates D3 (NASCAR) intake port up to 0.472 in lift, which is the maximum lift of the Coyote's intake cams.
 Engine redline is 7000 rpm.

 The Coyote is Ford's first implementation of its cam-torque-actuated (CTA) Twin Independent Variable Cam Timing (Ti-VCT) in a V8 engine, which allows the powertrain control module (PCM) to advance and retard intake and exhaust cam timing independently of each other, providing improved power, fuel economy and reduced emissions.
-The engine is assembled in Ford's Essex Engine Plant in Windsor, Ontario, using existing Modular tooling.